 IoT & the security issues

 As the IoT-enabled devices are being adopted more and more, the security concerns are also mounting.
 Hacked smart homes and police surveillance systems are some of the devastating security breaches that can be made possible by the IoT.
+Internet of Things services can help businesses navigate the complexities of IoT security, ensuring that devices are properly configured, data is encrypted, and networks are protected against potential threats

 The smart home is probably where most consumers will be coming in direct contact with the internet of things and although they will make life much simpler and convenient, there are serious security concerns associated with it.
 These issues cannot be overlooked.